AndreiLix/FrODO/README.md

 Buiding an ML optimizer with competitve performance by integrating a computational neuroscience model into stochastic gradient descent.

 The implementation of the algorithm for the illHess and Rosenbrock settings can be found in `FOLDER_code/comdo/utils_proper.py`.
-For ANNs, the implementation of FrODO and auxiliary function for reproducible results is in `FOLDER_code/comdo/utils_ANNs.py` and a training script in `FOLDER_code/test_ANNs.ipynb`.
+For ANNs, the implementation of FrODO and auxiliary function for reproducible results are in `FOLDER_code/comdo/utils_ANNs.py` and a training script in `FOLDER_code/test_ANNs.ipynb`.

 The code used for tuning the hyperparameters of FrODO can be found in `FOLDER_code/tuning_Lambdas.ipynb`.